brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

     by the fact that a negative disaggregate prefix TIE for a given prefix was received from all parent routers.

-To summarize: by default RIFT-Python uses a mixture of both positive and negative disaggregation.
+To summarize: by default RIFT-Python uses a combination of both positive and negative disaggregation.

 RIFT-Python has an optional `disaggregation` parameter in the configuration file that can have one of the following values: